Last Updated on September 26, 2023

 I guarantee it’s the size of our toddler’s face.

 We’ve been coming to Picnic Durham for a long time and are not alone.
 This place is well-known for its whole hog BBQ and picnic tables outside.
 Go for the pulled pork or sway away from traditional NC BBQ with some brisket.

 Also, don’t be afraid to be tempted by their smoked buttermilk fried chicken, which might be the tastiest bone-in bird you’ll ever eat.
 However, you must eat their bacon-braised collards.
 That’s an order!

 Neapolitan isn’t your standard style of pie and Pompieri Pizza isn’t your typical neighborhood pizza joint.

 With a casual laid-back vibe, Pompieri serves elevated flavors with locally sourced ingredients and a wood-fired char.
 In true Neapolitan style, you won’t be served with your pie precut and the dough puffs out at the sides giving a light and airy crust.

 And is it kid-friendly?
 With an in-house children’s play area, you bet!
-Feel free to bring your kiddos for a night out at this awesome Durham pizza restaurant.
+Feel free to bring your kiddos to this awesome Durham pizza restaurant for a night out.

 Rose’s Noodles, Dumplings & Sweets